 In 2013, North America held the largest market share of over 40.0% owing to, the increasing prevalence of diabetes in the U.S., lifestyle-associated disorders, and high disposable income levels.
 Every year, over 15,000 adults in the U.S. are diagnosed with type I diabetes according to data published by the American Diabetes Association.

-Moreover, the Asia Pacific market is expected to experience a high growth trajectory over the forecast period owing to, rise in per capita disposable income, increase in obese population, and increase in overall smoking and alcohol consumption rates.
-Some other factors contributing to growth include growing investments in public and private healthcare, launch of new products, and rising overall awareness about diabetes and related health disorders.
+Moreover, the Asia-Pacific market is expected to experience a high growth trajectory over the forecast period owing to, rise in per capita disposable income, increase in obese population, and increase in overall smoking and alcohol consumption rates.
+Some other factors contributing to growth include growing investments in public and private healthcare, the launch of new products, and rising overall awareness about diabetes and related health disorders.

 Sanofi Aventis, Novo Nordisk, Bristol Myers Squibb, Merc & Co., Inc., Eli Lilly, Takeda Pharmaceuticals, Oramed Pharmaceuticals Inc., Biocon, Dongbao Enterprises Group Co.
 Ltd., and others dominate the global insulin market.

-The industry is expected to witness strong competition levels due to introduction of new biologics as well as biosimilars (generic versions) over the forecast period.
-Presence of local and generic product manufacturers in the emerging economies is anticipated to further heighten the rivalry level over the forecast period.
+The industry is expected to witness strong competition levels due to the introduction of new biologics as well as biosimilars (generic versions) over the forecast period.
+The presence of local and generic product manufacturers in the emerging economies is anticipated to further heighten the rivalry level over the forecast period.